This post contains affiliate links.

 The same is true for ethernet cables.
-You need to ensure they can support the bandwidth (i.e. speed) that is being provided to you by the ISP.
+You need to ensure they can support the bandwidth (i.e. speed) that’s being provided to you by the ISP.
 Ethernet cables don’t make your internet faster, but they sure can slow it down if the wrong cables are used.

 In order to determine what speeds your ethernet cables need to support, you need to look at:

-- The speed of the internet plan that you are signed up for
+- The speed of the internet plan that you’re signed up for

-- The bandwidth supported by delivery devices (e.g. modem and router)
+- The bandwidth supported by delivery devices in your home network (e.g. modem and router)

 - The bandwidth needed for your devices to function properly (e.g. smart T.V., laptop, etc.)

 There are multiple categories of ethernet cables.
-Some categories are no longer used and as a result I will only go over them briefly.
+Some categories are no longer used and as a result I’ll only go over them briefly.
 The categories you should pay attention to are the ones that are in use today, and the ones that will be used in the future.

 Let’s get started: